View all posts

 The comparative analysis was conducted using a standardized evaluative framework and identical testing techniques across all models, including Syntho Engine and SDV models.
 By synthesizing datasets from identical sources and subjecting them to the same statistical tests and machine learning model assessments, we ensure a fair and unbiased comparison.
 The section that follows details the performance of each synthetic data generator across the range of metrics presented above.

 As for the dataset used for the evaluation, we used the UCI Adult’s Census Dataset which is a well-known dataset in the machine learning community.
 We cleaned the data prior to all training and then split the dataset into two sets (a training and a holdout set for testing).
-We used the training set to generate 1 million new datapoints with each of the models and evaluated various metrics on these generated datasets.
+We used the training set to generate 1 million new data points with each of the models and evaluated various metrics on these generated datasets.
 For further machine learning evaluations, we used the holdout set to evaluate metrics such as those related to TSTR and TRTS.

 Each generator was run with default parameters.
 As some of the models, like Syntho, can work out-of-the-box on any tabular data, no fine tuning was done.
 Searching for the right hyperparameters for each model would take a significant amount of time, and Table 2 already shows a large time difference between Syntho’s model and the ones tested against.